 How We Were Called to Matter

 Fifteen years later, we have evolved to be called Matter.
-A name that stands for not only what we distribute, but also a call to action to create the world where we all matter.
+It’s a name that stands for what we distribute, but it’s also a call to action to create the world where we all matter.
 As an organization, we focus on leveraging two of Minnesota’s biggest resources: incredible health care and bountiful agriculture.

-Since 2000 we have distributed over 550 Million is resources around the globe.
-We’ve come to understand, while a number of goods donated is great, the number of lives impacted is something far greater.
+Since 2000, we have distributed over $550 million in resources around the globe.
+We’ve come to understand that while a number of goods donated is great, the number of lives impacted is something far greater.

-We are inspired by two scriptural commands: “to take care of the least of these”, as in Matthew 25, and to “manage God’s creation and its abundant resources”, as in Genesis 2.
-As we continue on our journey, we look forward to partnering with people and organizations that will help us serve our mission.
+We are inspired by two scriptural commands, “to take care of the least of these”, as in Matthew 25, and to “manage God’s creation and its abundant resources”, as in Genesis 2.
+As we continue on our journey, we look forward to partnering with people and organizations that will help us accomplish our mission.

 Join us in creating a world where we all matter.